puutaro/CommandClick/USAGE.md

 ### Internet Button exec script

+Sorry, This is not script, but setting file.
+But, this file almost untouchable.
+This may be more suitable for adventures of those who want to tinker.

-This script is executed, click when internet buton is grey globle mark and long terminal mode is active.
+This file is executed, click when internet buton is grey globle mark and long terminal mode is active.
+Therefore, it has to do with the behavior of the internet button.
+If you interest in how to internet button, it might be nice to play.

 ### Button exec script

+Uhn.., sorry for repeating, this is not script, but setting file.
+Additionaly, this file almost untouchable.
+Those who want to explore should refer to the following.

 This script is executed when history buton click or long click, if you select  `urlHistoryOrButtonExec` to `BUTTON_EXEC` in setting variable.
 Also whether click or long click torigger, due to `historySwitch` setting  (reference to [add-DEVELOPER.md](https://github.com/puutaro/CommandClick/blob/master/DEVELOPER.md#add)
 ).

 ### Developer page

 -> [DEVELOPER.md](https://github.com/puutaro/CommandClick/blob/master/DEVELOPER.md)